herrkaefer/c-project-and-python-wrapper-skeleton/README.md

 ## Scalable C Summary

-A brief summary of [Scalable C](https://hintjens.gitbooks.io/scalable-c/) by @hintjens.
+This C project conforms to a (brief) version of [Scalable C](https://hintjens.gitbooks.io/scalable-c/) by @hintjens.
+Below is a summary.

 ### Code Organization